 Now that we have gathered enough keywords from Amazon and Google is time to utilize the power of a keyword tool.

-A good keyword tool will give us a better insight on the search volume for each keyword and help us decide how to optimize our product pages.
+A good keyword tool will give us a better insight into the search volume for each keyword and help us decide how to optimize our product pages.

 Login to SEMRUSH and select “SEO KEYWORD MAGIC” from the left menu (under Keyword Analytics).